Myopia Control

 These lenses, when they become available in the US, will offer yet another option in our toolkit for fighting the progression of myopia.

-The eye doctors at Progressive Eye Care realize that we treat the whole person.
-We take the time to find the best treatment plan for every family.
+At Progressive Eye Care we realize that we treat the whole person.
+We take the time to craft the best treatmetn plan for each individual.

 Suzanne Montgomery